 Canvas supports the integration of third party tools (or Apps, as Canvas refers to them) that adhere to the Learning Tools Interoperability (LTI) standard.
-The Office of the Vice Provost for Technology & Learning (VPTL) reviews newly requested tools for safety, effectiveness, and desirability before pursuing a license on behalf of an instructor or department.
+The Learning Technology and Spaces team (LTS) reviews newly requested tools for safety, effectiveness, and desirability before pursuing a license on behalf of an instructor or department.

 There are multiple factors to consider before pursuing a license agreement for an LTI tool.

 - Step 1.
-Teaching and Learning Objective: VPTL will discuss the request with the instructor to understand what the instructor is trying to achieve by using this tool.
+Teaching and Learning Objective: LTS will discuss the request with the instructor to understand what the instructor is trying to achieve by using this tool.

 - Step 2.
-Review of Similar Tools: VPTL will review comparable tools, including those which may be currently licensed to VPTL/Stanford, to determine if the instructor's needs can be met by a tool already available.
+Review of Similar Tools: LTS will review comparable tools, including those which may be currently licensed to LTS/Stanford, to determine if the instructor's needs can be met by a tool already available.

 - Step 4.
-Technical and Pedagogical Assessment: If no currently supported tool serves the instructor’s needs, VPTL will conduct a functionality test of the requested tool to determine if:
+Technical and Pedagogical Assessment: If no currently supported tool serves the instructor’s needs, LTS will conduct a functionality test of the requested tool to determine if:

 - The tool is technically sound, functions properly and works as expected.

 - The tool provides a satisfactory user experience for teachers and students, with an intuitive interface and workflow.